exoplatform/exo-documentation/docs/GettingStarted.rst

 1- Unpinning a News from edit form :

 To unpin an article from the edit form, display the article's details then click on the ``Edit`` icon.
-Once the edit form is displayed, you only have to untick the checkbox "Pin article" and validate.
+Once the edit form is displayed, just untick the checkbox "Pin article" and validate.

 |image186|